 Cheddar Cheese, shredded(ContainsMilk/Lait)

 Chicken Broth Concentrate

 Heat a large non-stick pan over medium-high heat.
-When hot, add 1/2 tbsp oil (dbl for 4 ppl), then peppers and onions.
-Cook, stirring often, until veggies soften, 5-6 min.
+When hot, add 1/2 tbsp oil (dbl for 4 ppl), then peppers and remaining.
+Cook, stirring often, until peppers soften, 5-6 min.
 Season with salt and pepper.
 Transfer veggies to a plate.
 Add 1/2 tbsp oil (dbl for 4 ppl) to the pan, then pork.
-Cook, breaking up pork into smaller pieces, until no pink remains, 4-5 min.** Season with remaining Mexican Seasoning, salt and pepper.
+Cook, breaking up pork into smaller pieces, until no pink remains, 4-5 min.
+Season with remaining Mexican Seasoning, salt and pepper.
 Return veggies to the pan.
-Stir in half the enchilada sauce, then remove the pan from heat.
+Stir in half the enchilada sauce, then remove pan from heat.

 Lightly oil an 8x8-inch baking dish (9x13-inch for 4 ppl) with 1/2 tbsp oil (dbl for 4 ppl).
 Place tortillas on a clean work surface.
-Divide pork filling between tortillas.
+Divide pork mixture between tortillas.
 Roll up to close and place, seam-side down, in the prepared baking dish.